jonnonz1/nz-statute-book/acts/public/1997/maori-reserved-land-amendment-act-1997.md

 ### 7 Transfer or assignment of lessor's or lessee's interest in contravention of implied provisions void
 (1) Any transfer of land that is subject to a lease to which this Act applies by a lessor, or any assignment of an interest in a lease to which this Act applies by a lessee, in breach of the provisions in Schedule 1 (as implied in the lease by section 5) is void, unless the party not making the transfer or assignment consents in writing to the transfer or assignment before the transfer or assignment is made.
-(2) A transfer or assignment that is void under subsection (1) is not illegal and no contract is, by reason of the fact that it provides for such a transfer or assignment, an illegal contract within the meaning of section 3 of the Illegal Contracts Act 1970.
+(2) A transfer or assignment that is void under subsection (1) is not illegal and no contract is, by reason of the fact that it provides for such a transfer or assignment, an illegal contract within the meaning of section 71 of the Contract and Commercial Law Act 2017.

 ### 8 Acquisition of relevant interest in lessors or lessees that are companies
 (1) After the commencement of this Act, a person (other than a preferred alienee) must not acquire a relevant interest, or an additional relevant interest, in the voting products of a company that is a lessor of a lease to which this Act applies unless—